sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/4_group_function.md

 * Is it what you expected?

 ??? done "Answer"
+    * We see a list of enriched GO terms with a lot of representation of essential biological processes like development and essential molecular functions.
+There are some GO terms related to transport or response to stimulus too but not a lot
+    * Yes, it is what we expected because we are using a list of one-to-one orthologs between mammals and chicken.
+They are expected to be genes related to essential biological functions

 Repeat the same analysis for the opossum and the chicken gene lists in new browser tabs.
 Keep the results of the human gene list open and compare them.